iit-cs579/main/asg/a1/README.md

 **We are still finalizing the details of this part.
 Check back on Wednesday.**

-1. Complete the data collection assignment, following [a1.ipynb](http://nbviewer.ipython.org/github/iit-cs579/main/blob/master/asg/a1/a1.ipynb) .
-(The code is here [a1.py](a1.py).)
+1. Complete the data collection assignment, following [a1.ipynb](http://nbviewer.ipython.org/github/iit-cs579/main/blob/master/asg/a1/a1.ipynb).
 2. Push your all your code and supporting files (.png, .cfg, .txt) to your **private** GitHub repo under `asg/a1`